-- (A) The Assessment Coordinator has prepared a preliminary Non-Ad Valorem Assessment Roll that contains the following information: - (1) a summary description of each Tax Parcel (conforming to the description contained on the Tax Roll maintained by the Property Appraiser for the purpose of levying and collecting ad valorem taxes) which is intended to be subject to the Non-Ad Valorem Assessment; - (2) the name of the owner of record of each Tax Parcel, as shown on the Tax Roll; and - (3) the proposed amount of the total Non-Ad Valorem Assessment for each affected Tax Parcel for the fiscal year commencing October 1, 2020, exclusive of anticipated costs of collection and administration. - (B) In the event the District also imposes or collects an impact fee upon new growth or development for capital improvements related to the Assessed cost, the special assessments provided for hereunder shall not include costs attributable to capital improvements necessitated by new growth or development which were included in the computation of such impact fee or which are otherwise funded by such impact fee. - (C) The Assessment Coordinator is directed and authorized to cause the Assessment Roll to conform to the direction of the Board of Commissioners in Resolution No. 20-06-02, which is more specifically carried out in Section 3.06 hereof. - (D) Copies of the Procedural Resolution, this Resolution and the preliminary Non-Ad Valorem Assessment Roll have been made available in the District administration office located at 636 Thomas Sherwin Avenue, Lehigh Acres, Florida, or have been open to public inspection in a manner consistent with the Procedural Resolution.
-The proposed approach and amount of Assessment for each Tax Parcel has been noticed since the beginning of the Summer and updated as of August 24, 2020 at or through the District website and accessible through the internet at www.lehighfd.com and at the District administration office located at 636 Thomas Sherwin Avenue, Lehigh Acres, Florida.
+- (A) The Assessment Coordinator has caused the preparation of a preliminary Non-Ad Valorem Assessment Roll that contains the following information: - (1) a summary description of each Tax Parcel (conforming to the description contained on the Tax Roll maintained by the Property Appraiser for the purpose of levying and collecting ad valorem taxes) which is intended to be subject to the Non-Ad Valorem Assessment; - (2) the name of the owner of record of each Tax Parcel, as shown on the Tax Roll; and - (3) the proposed amount of the total Non-Ad Valorem Assessment for each affected Tax Parcel for the fiscal year commencing October 1, 2022, exclusive of anticipated costs of collection and administration. - (B) In the event the District also imposes or collects an impact fee upon new growth or development for capital improvements related to the Assessed cost, the special assessments provided for hereunder shall not include costs attributable to capital improvements necessitated by new growth or development which were included in the computation of such impact fee or which are otherwise funded by such impact fee.

+(C) Copies of the Procedural Resolution, this Resolution and the preliminary Non-Ad Valorem Assessment Roll have been made available in the District administration office located at 636 Thomas Sherwin Avenue, Lehigh Acres, Florida, or have been open to public inspection in a manner consistent with the Procedural Resolution.
+The proposed approach and amount of Assessment for each Tax Parcel has been noticed since July 5, 2022 including at or through the District website and accessible through the internet at www.lehighfd.com and at the District administration office located at 636 Thomas Sherwin Avenue, Lehigh Acres, Florida.
 In the event the Assessment Coordinator makes any corrections, exemptions or other modifications to the Assessment Roll authorized by the Procedural Resolution, this Resolution or otherwise, all funding for such changes to the Assessment Roll shall be funded by legally available funds or otherwise as directed by law.
 Such changes shall not require any recalculation or change in the rate or rates of assessment otherwise considered or adopted pursuant to the Procedural Resolution or any Annual Assessment Resolution.

 SECTION 2.03.
-NOTICE BY PUBLICATION AND MAILING.
+NOTICE BY PUBLICATION.

-The Assessment Coordinator has directed and caused the publication and mailing of notice of a public hearing.
-Proof of timely publication and mailing of the notice are attached hereto as Appendix A and Appendix B.
+The Assessment Coordinator has directed and caused the publication of notice of a public hearing.
+Proof of timely publication of the notice is attached hereto as Appendix A.